matthewmueller/nimbis/Readme.md

 - emoticons: attracts girl attention
   * Definitely, it's a must have.
 We need to look for good emoticon libraries
 - a dynamic row of templates: letter, document, etc
   * Maybe...
-Let's be more facebook then MySpace.
+Let's be more facebook than MySpace.
 Or Apple than Microsoft.
 A good message design should be able to cover talking about random shit with friends and writing a professional post.
 We shouldn't need people to pick their template.
 - block color change on enter
   * Too complicated.
 Less options, better defaults.
 We should be making the decisions, not them.
 - Paint comment mode: turn the comment box into a canvas